-June 17, 2025, 4:45 am | Read time: 5 minutes
+July 21, 2023, 3:33 am | Read time: 5 minutes

 There’s also the consideration of how you want to use the generated energy.
-“Solar thermal naturally provides more power (per square meter) for heating and hot water, but PV systems also power the refrigerator and the electric car,” explains Körnig.
+“Solar thermal naturally provides more overall output (per square meter) for heating and hot water, but PV systems also power the refrigerator and the electric car,” explains Körnig.
 Therefore, you often have to see which technology is better suited for which household.
 An overview:

 How Does a Solar Thermal System Work?